Jchea15/site_cs109/Results.md

 Strengths and shortcomings
 -------------
-take a wild guess bitch
+take a wild guess bitch.
+[PLEASE ELABORATE ON OTHER BULLSHIT] Our stretch goal was to see if we could predict progression of Alzheimer's based on current gene expression data.
+This would make sense, since aberrant gene expression would come before a patient becomes symptomatic, and it takes a while for the cascade to continue.
+We attempted this, however it does not appear as though we have enough information to really say anything meaningful about progression.
+Primarily, very few patients actually progressed in the time-frame that we were looking at.
+Therefore, our model got a training R^2 of 0.30 and a testing R^2 of -0.02 indicating that we are doing slightly worse even than just taking the average.
+Despite using dimensionality reduction (PCA), we are overfitting quite a lot, and not managing to fit at all on testing, and so it seems as if we simply don't have enough information to build a model.
 For more information, please see [our attempt at working with longitudinal data](Long_notebook.md).

 Where do we go from here?